 (b) A proposal for a consent order, specified in paragraph (a) of this section, shall include:

 (2) An admission of all jurisdictional facts; and

 (3) An express waiver of the right to further procedural steps and of all rights of judicial review.

 (c) If the parties agree to dispose of a case by issuance of a consent order before the FAA issues a Director's Determination, the proposal for a consent order is submitted jointly by the parties to the Director, together with a request to adopt the consent order and dismiss the case.
-The Director may issue the consent order as an order of the FAA and terminate the proceeding.
+The Director issues the consent order as an order of the FAA and terminates the proceeding.